MagnumTrader/repforge/README.md

 - [ ] Add new workout screen
         This should not be a screen, i want to have a popup that covers the entire screen where you can add a workout.
+    - [x] Add popup when clicking add workout make the screen darker and absolute pos
+    - [ ] add form for all the fields in a workout
+    - [ ] submit the form to the server, printing it
+    - [ ] insert it into the DB
 - [ ] Nicer font :)
 - [ ] Add edit workout screen ( same as new but populated with the current data)
 - [ ] More fields on workout, what is the flow of expanding the app?